SEKOIA-IO/documentation/docs/integrations/log_auditbeat_linux.md

 > If no error occurs, use `Ctrl + C` to stop running it in the terminal.

-Start AuditBeat with the folling command:
+Start Auditbeat with the following command:
 ```bash
 sudo systemctl restart auditbeat.service
 ```